Xilinx/VMC_Help/HDL/dds_macro/README.md

 is 100 MHz and Explicit Sample Period is checked and its value is same as 'Simulink System Period' is shown below:

-To generate a 5 MHz sine wave in a system running at sample period of (1/100e6) or 100 MHz, use the following settings:
+To generate a 5 MHz sine wave, use the following settings:

 Simulink System Period setting in the hub block : 1/100e6 or 1e-8